leandroperez19/FE-Design-Chicks-Challenge/README.md

 1. Clone this repository: git clone `https://github.com/leandroperez19/FE-Design-Chicks-Challenge.git`
 2. Navigate to the project directory: cd `FE-Design-Chicks-Challenge`
 3. Install the dependencies: `npm install`
+4. Do `npm start` to run the project

 ## Dependencies